Irene Wellington: Career

 In 1929, Irene Bass was elected a Craft Member of the Society of Scribes and Illuminators.
 In 1930, she married her cousin, Ernest John Sutton, and moved to Edinburgh.
 Shortly thereafter, she began work on her first major commission, "The Oxfordshire and Buckinghamshire Light Infantry Roll of Honour for the First World War."
 Edward Johnston recommended Irene Sutton as an instructor to Hubert Wellington, the principal of the Edinburgh College of Art.
 She taught there from 1932 to 1943; one of her students at Edinburgh was Tom Gourdie.
 Her marriage to Jack Sutton was annulled in September 1944, allowing her to marry Hubert Wellington a few months later.
 She moved with him to Henley-on-Thames, Oxfordshire.

 Irene Wellington then began the most significant phase of her career, undertaking major commissions and teaching for the Central School of Arts and Crafts in London from 1944 to 1959.
-Among her students there were Donald Jackson and Anne Hechle.
+Among her students, there were Donald Jackson and Ann Hechle.
 Although she produced a large body of work for private clients and personal acquaintances during this period, she also received several significant public commissions.
 Her last major public commission was "The Bailiffs of Lydd," which she produced to honor the guildhall of Lydd, her birthplace.
 Although she published little during her lifetime, her copybooks have been widely used in calligraphy instruction.